How Common Is Migraine?

 • Nine out of 10 people cannot work or perform daily activities during a migraine attack.

 Most people in the United States with migraine have 1 to 2 migraine attacks per month.
 Migraine attacks usually last anywhere from 4 hours to 3 days.
 If each attack only lasts for 1 day or less, that still adds up to about 12 to 24 sick days a year.
-A person with 3-day migraines would be sick 36 to 72 days a year.
-Those with chronic migraine spend 15 days or more per month with a migraine.
+A person with 3-day migraine attacks would be sick 36 to 72 days a year.
+Those with chronic migraine spend 15 or more days per month with migraine for more than 3 months, where at least 8 of those headache days have migraine features.
 That is at least 180 days a year.
-Across the whole economy, 157 million workdays are lost to migraine each year.1
+Across the whole economy, 157 million workdays are lost to migraine each year.1,3

 Why does a migraine mean someone cannot go to school or work?
 Because a migraine is more than head pain.
 It is extreme head pain paired with nausea, vomiting, dizziness, sensitivity to light and sound, and a host of other physical symptoms.